LSanten/LSanten.github.io/_mms-md/PERSONAL-VALUE-SYSTEM.md

 ### Quotes that resonate and drive my work
- >*"the cause of the crisis is in the injustice"* so we need to *transform relationships of power*
+ >The cause of the crisis is in the injustice, so we need to *transform relationships of power*.
  >
  >~ Gopal Dayaneni @ Pachamama Conference 2023